opencelium/opencelium/docs/gettinginvolved/installation.rst

 Set your password for neo4j, restart and enable neo4j service.

 .. note::
-	Please change the password (secret1234) in the following command line!.
+	Please change the password (secret1234) in the following command line!

 .. code-block:: sh
 	:linenos: